gAtrium/BBAS/README.md

 Why fix a python script when you can write a new tool?

 # BUGS
+* Windows only for now
-* RCE related to calling the adb pull, so be careful about that
+* RCE related to calling the adb pull, so be careful about that (Needs escaping special chars, i.e & on windows)
-* Should there be any unicode characters in the filename, pull operation will fail based on system's locale settings (Borks on windows)
+* ~~Should there be any unicode characters in the filename, pull operation will fail based on system's locale settings (Borks on windows)~~ (this needs testing on other unicode characters.)
 * ~~Doesn't skip already present files if the path contains spaces~~

 # Missing features